karashiiro/Rimap/README.md

 `npm i winston-daily-rotate-file`

 # Configuration
 `common.bot_admin` should be your Discord ID.

 `discord.prefix` is the command prefix.

 `discord.token` is your bot token.

-`discord.status_channel` is the channel you want Rimap to tell you random information in.
+`discord.status_channel` is the channel you want Xivvi to tell you random information in.

-`discord.report_channel` is the channel you want Rimap to send user reports to.
+`discord.report_channel` is the channel you want Xivvi to send user reports to.

 `discord.mod_roles` is an array of roles that can use the administrative commands like `~bulkdelete` etc.